freebasic/fbfrog/readme.txt

 To do:

-- version-specific "no input files" errors should show the version number
-- shouldn't capture output of pass tests!? it's useless and wastes disk space
-- remove all the stats reporting functions, or at least use them in debug mode only, they're useless
-- remove -whitespace etc., why bother?

-- Add -splitversions option that puts each version into a separate .bi instead of merging them into one, and generates a "master .bi" that just #includes the version-specific .bi depending on the versiondefine.
+- Turn -nomerge into -insert <absolute-file-name-pattern>
+  By default: Don't insert #includes
+  Can use -insert '*' to insert all #includes that can be found, or -insert '*/gtk/*' to insert only certain ones, etc.
+    - Seems nicest to match against the absolute path but with common prefix removed already. #include messages should use the stripped filename, and show whether the #include will be inserted or not - that will help the user to tell what the pattern being matched against, and whether it matched or not.
+- If an #include was found but not inserted, then the #include statement should be preserved (but renamed .h -> .bi)
+- #includes that can't be found should just be removed, e.g. system headers
+- fbfrog should automatically add the proper crt/* #include if needed

+- remove -undef and the "assuming undefined" warnings
+- -appendbi is pointless, can aswell just do "cat foo.bi >> my.bi"
+- consider splitting statement vs. expression AST into 2 sorts of nodes statements = array of statements expression = binary tree

+- Performance issues:
+  - speed: AST walking, especially astReplaceSubtypes()
+      - Could be fixed by using a type map - then astReplaceSubtypes() would only need to update an entry in the type map instead of walking the whole AST
+  - speed: String comparisons (also as part of AST walking)
+  - memory usage: hAstLCS() matrix; also string/AST node/token buffer allocations

 - 64bit support:
   * Add arch-specific pre-#defines too
   * Enums must be emitted as Long for 64bit compat:
     a) On all enum bodies, do "enum Foo as long : ... : end enum" (must be added to FB first)
     b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
     c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all, do "long" in place of every "enum Foo" type. (would have to calculate enumconst value if no initializer given)

-- char array should be translated to zstring * N: static char s[10] = "hello";
-    dim shared s as zstring * 10 => "hello"

-- CPP/#define handling:
-    * ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
-    * macro params named after keywords?
-    * parentheses around macro params should be preserved (can use a flag on the AST node)
-- #include handling
+- Expressions/const folding:
-    * If all #includes are expanded, then none need to be preserved.
-    * System headers usually won't be found, unless -incdir is given, but code from system headers shouldn't be included in library bindings.
-    * Thus, need to preserve #includes that aren't expanded, or code from which isn't preserved
-      #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
-      #include stdio.h -> #include crt/stdio.bi, for some known default headers
-    * Ideal behaviour?
-See all headers but only emit binding for some of them.
-    * -common should be renamed to -split, and it should split based on original .h files, not based on diff algorithm.

-- Const folding etc.
   - has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF)
     comes out as &hFFFFFFFF00000000 instead of &h0.
 Need to respect C number literal dtypes & sizes.
   - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
   - Need to handle unsigned relational BOPs properly
-  - Only need to evaluate #if expressions, nothing else. gcc/clang calculate
-    #if expressions at 64bit, even supporting unsigned.
-I.e. literals here
-    need to be treated as long long instead of int.
-  - Should all the 32bit C op results go through clng(), similar to how relational C op results already go through - negations?
-Because FB ops work differently and it may matter in some cases but probably not in most.
+  - Only #if expressions need to be evaluated, but nothing else. astOpsC2FB() is still needed, and may also have to insert clng()'s at certain places to ensure FB produces 32bit int values...
+  - Only insert - negation UOPs around logical ops if not in bool context, then the complex folding functions can be removed.

+- char array should be translated to zstring * N: static char s[10] = "hello";
+    dim shared s as zstring * 10 => "hello"
+- macro params named after keywords?
+- parentheses around macro params should be preserved (can use a flag on the AST node)
 - Emit list of renamed symbols at top of header
 - Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding